AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 ## `Get Client Credential Client Secrets`

-Get all secrets for a Client Credential Client.
+Get all secrets for a client credential client.
-            Total number of secrets in the Client set in the Total-Count header.
+            Total number of secrets in the client set in the Total-Count header.

 ### Request